mikkeline-elleby/TAVUS-TEST-HARNESS/README.md

 }
 ```

-2) Create the conversation with recording enabled (uses your `configs/conversation/recording.s3.julie.json`):
+2) Create the conversation with recording enabled:

+- From a properties file (explicit):

 ```bash
 source .venv/bin/activate